 This sits on the fringe of town on the opposite side of River Ohře.
-While there always had been a jail here, starting in 1940, it turned into a jail run by the S.S..
-When you approach it, you notice the big Jewish and Christian cemeteries, that have many gravestones that are unmarked.
+While there always had been a jail here, starting in 1940, it turned into a jail run by the S.S.
+When you approach it, you notice the big Jewish and Christian cemeteries that have many unmarked gravestones.
 Inside the meandering fortress, you can go to the claustrophobic cells and solitary confinement blocks.

 Admission: adult 170 CZK or child 140 CZK; combined with Ghetto Museum, adult 210 or child 160 CZK.

 The crematorium, situated around ½ a mile (one kilometre) southwards of the large museum, was utilized to get rid of the bodies of 2500 people who were executed, or who died, inside the fortress and a minimum of 30000 more that died inside the ghetto.
 To the side of the crematorium, on a mass grave area, is a cemetery for Jews.
 Once the burial site had filled up, the dead had to be burned at this spot.

 The Barracks Of Magdeburg

 Among these areas are the Barracks of Magdeburg, a short distance southwards on Tyršova, in the dwelling where the autonomous ghetto council based its’ offices.
 Exhibitions document the culture of camp life and describe the artists, writers and musicians who worked constructively.

 Other exhibitions feature the reconstruction of a female dormitory and the graphic pictures of existence in the packed ghetto.
 Many artists who paid to make these were executed in the Small Fortress for being perpetrators of a ‘propaganda of horror’ with their too realistic drawings.